aminahagi/Recommendation-System/README.md

 - Analyzed top-watched movies.
 - Analyzed top-rated movies.
 - Visualized the rating distribution.

+## Content-Based Recommendation
+Our content-based recommendation system uses movie genres and user preferences to suggest similar movies.
+It calculates the TF-IDF (Term Frequency-Inverse Document Frequency) matrix and uses the sigmoid kernel for similarity scores.

+## Collaborative Filtering
+The collaborative filtering technique provides movie recommendations based on user-user similarity.
+It uses a user-item matrix and computes the similarity between users.
+You can choose between user-based and item-based collaborative filtering.

 ## Model-Based Recommendation
 Our model-based recommendation uses matrix factorization and the SVD algorithm to predict movie ratings for users.
 It fine-tunes the model parameters for optimal performance.